-STAT 2010U Statistics and Probability for Physical Science
+:: STAT 2010U Statistics and Probability for Physical Science.

-All students in the BSc (Hons) Physical Science programs must successfully complete at least 48 credit hours in additional courses in physical science in the areas of chemistry, computing science, mathematics, and physics.
+The remaining 48 credit hours must be in physical science in the areas of chemistry, computing science, mathematics, and physics.

+Additional science courses - 18 credit hours

-The remaining 18 credit hours must be science electives.
-Science electives include courses offered by the Faculty of Science from the following areas:
+The remaining science courses must be offered by the Faculty of Science from the following areas:

 - :: Biology;

 - :: Chemistry;

 - :: Computing Science;

 - :: Mathematics;

 - :: Energy and Environment Science; and

 - :: Physics.